ldijkman/randomnerd_esp32_wifi_manager/README.md

 just install http://apple.com/itunes that makes mDNS http://?*URL*?.local to work for you

+wow microsoft realy sux to download this, must find a frienlier way

 # the ESP8266 version is better / leading / further